 The producer of Traditional Family Farms' Pork

-The Producers of Beef
+The Producer of Traditional Family Farms' Beef

-The Producers of Fruits and Vegetables.
+The Producer of Traditional Family Farms' Fruits and Vegetables

 Jordan grew up working on the family orchard in Payson, Utah.
 Him and his wife, Carlie, have two daughters, Frannie and Willa.
 Jordan graduated from college with a degree in education and taught for a year but missed the farm life.
 Eventually Jordan and Carlie moved to Perry, Utah where he runs his own operation.